-Describe method of accounting for all swimmers before, during and after swim(s): Count before swim as they enter the water, count after swim as they leave the water
+Describe method of accounting for all swimmers before, during and after swim(s): Count swimmers as they enter the water and count swimmers as they leave the water.

 Describe method of accounting for swimmers who do not finish: Swimmers or rescuers are instructed to report to the Referee.